The Case Against the Loch Ness Monster

 Oddly enough, that would all change thanks to a prankster and his photo.

 In 1934, the editorial board for a London newspaper published a photo from Dr. Robert Kenneth Wilson that showed "proof-positive" evidence that Nessie existed.
 The photo supposedly showed Nessie sticking its head out of the water.
 The grainy black and white image caused a sensation that, in some respects, hasn't ended to this day.

-For more than eighty years after this initial photo, numerous photos, films and eyewitness testimonies emerged.
+For more than 80 years after this initial photo, numerous photos, films, and eyewitness testimonies emerged.
 Still, Dr. Wilson’s image topped them all as being the most compelling.

 Unfortunately (at least for the devout cryptozoologist that flocked to the loch after the picture’s publication), the image captured wasn’t the real deal.
 It was an elaborate joke orchestrated by several men, including Dr. Wilson.